koodeyo/mtn_open_api/README.md

-# MtnOpenApi
+# Mtn Open Api
 Explore seamless integration with MTN Open API using this Ruby gem.
 For in-depth information, refer to the official documentation at [https://momodeveloper.mtn.com/](https://momodeveloper.mtn.com/).

 ## Key Features
 - **Full API Availability:** Access a comprehensive set of API endpoints, providing developers with a versatile toolkit to address a wide range of scenarios.
 The gem's commitment to inclusivity ensures that all necessary API endpoints are readily available for integration.

 - **Robust Testing:** Every endpoint is rigorously tested to ensure reliability and stability.
-By adhering to best practices in testing, the `MtnOpenApi` gem delivers a dependable solution that developers can trust for their projects.
+By adhering to best practices in testing, the `Mtn Open Api` gem delivers a dependable solution that developers can trust for their projects.

 - **Intuitive Conversion:** Experience a seamless transition from JSON responses to structured `OpenStruct` objects, providing a more Ruby-like interface for effortless interaction.